American Pika: Profile and Information

 In a deliberate sequence, while haying, pikas harvest plants corresponding to their seasonal phenology.
 They seem to determine the nutritional value of available harvest and food accordingly.

 Males usually store more vegetation than females, and adults generally store more than juveniles.
-Two types of faecal droppings are deposited by pikas: Soft, black, shiny pellets (these pellets are formed in the caecum) and hard, brown, round pellets.
+Pikas deposit two types of fecal droppings: Soft, black, shiny pellets (formed in the caecum) and hard, brown, round pellets.

-The American pika can be found on the mountains of western North America, Alberta in Canada to the US states of Oregon, central British Columbia, Washington, Montana, Idaho, Colorado, Wyoming, Utah, California, Nevada, and New Mexico.
+The American pika can be found in the mountains of western North America, Alberta in Canada the US states of Oregon, central British Columbia, Washington, Montana, Idaho, Colorado, Wyoming, Utah, California, Nevada, and New Mexico.

 Pikas occupy talus fields in alpine areas that are bordered by suitable vegetation.

 They may also be found in broken rock piles.
-Generally, pikas have their den and nest sites between 0.2 to 1 m in diameter under a rock, but also sit on larger and more prominent rocks.
+Generally, pikas have their den and nest sites between 0.2 to 1 m in diameter under a rock but also sit on larger, more prominent rocks.

 They usually live in the scree next to or above the tree line.
 Pikas on high peaks or watercourses are restricted to cool, moist microhabitats.

-Intolerant of high diurnal temperatures, they can be found near sea level in the northern portion of their range, but they are rarely below 8,200 ft (2,500 m) in the south.
+Intolerant of high daily temperatures, they can be found near sea level in the northern portion of their range, but they are rarely below 8,200 ft (2,500 m) in the south.

 Leave a Reply